 Persistence with Harvesting and Climate Velocity

+We begin by examining the critical rates of harvesting and climate velocity, i.e., those rates sufficient to drive a population extinct.
+As would be expected, we find that the critical rate of each stressor is lower if a population faces higher intensities of the other stressor (downward curving lines in Figure 1).
+For example, a harvesting rate that is sustainable in the absence of environmental shift (c near zero) may no longer be sustainable if the environment begins to change rapidly (c >> zero).

-It is always the case that increasing the intrinsic growth rate (R0), all else being equal, will increase the critical climate velocity c* and the critical harvesting rate h*, since a population that grows more quickly can recover more effectively from losses caused by these (Fig 1).
-However, whether or not dispersing farther is better depends on how quickly the environment is shifting.
-When the environment is shifting slowly, populations with wider dispersal kernels have a lower critical harvesting rate because dispersing farther many larvae dispersthe viable patch.
-When the environment is shifting quickly, on the other hand, populations with wider dispersal kernels harvesting because the next generation.
+We also examine the sensitivity of critical rates to growth and dispersal.
+In our model, it is always the case that increasing the intrinsic growth rate (R0), all else being equal, will increase the critical climate velocity c* and the critical harvesting rate h*, since a population that grows more quickly can recover more effectively from losses caused by these stressors (compare lines with different shading in Figure 1).
+However, whether or not dispersing farther is better depends on how quickly the environment is shifting (compare solid and dashed lines in Figure 1).
+When the environment is shifting slowly, populations with wider dispersal kernels have a lower critical harvesting rate because dispersing farther results in too many larvae dispersing off the viable patch.
+When the environment is shifting quickly, on the other hand, populations with wider dispersal kernels can better withstand harvesting because larvae dispersing long distances more effectively colonize the habitat patch that will be viable in the next generation.

 Interactions Between Stressors

+It is also important to ask how a population responds to moderate cumulative impacts that are insufficient to drive it extinct.
+Whenever climate velocity or harvesting pressure exceeds their critical rate, the biomass of the population at equilibrium will be equal to 0 (the definition of the critical rate).
+Before the stressors reach those thresholds, however, the equilibrium biomass of the population decreases smoothly as either the harvesting pressure or the rate of environmental shift increases (Figure 2a).

-low levels of positive synergy between the two stressors (Fig 2).
-The stressors most strongly at high harvest and climate velocity rates, drive the population extinct. ositive synergy population lose more biomass than we would predict from either stressor individually.
-However, the synerg low interact additiveesult robust to changes dispersal kernel.
+When we compare the cumulative impacts of the stressors to the sum of each stressor individually we find low levels of positive synergy between the two stressors (Figure 2b).
+The stressors display a synergistic interaction most strongly at high harvest and climate velocity rates, close to where they would drive the population extinct.
+As a note, positive synergy indicates that cumulative impacts cause the population to lose more biomass than we would predict from either stressor individually.
+However, the degree of synergy is low and concentrated in a limited part of parameter space.
+Throughout much of the range of harvest rates and climate velocities, the interaction between the stressors is quite close to an additive model.
+Results are robust to changes from a Gaussian to a sinusoidal dispersal kernel.

 Alternative management strategies

-Under a constant harvest rate, we that harvest rate and climate velocity interact such that more heavily harvested populations go extinct with slower climate velocities.
-However, harvest thresholds in place, a small population can always escape and the critical climate velocity c* no longer depends on the harvesting rate (Figure 3b).
-In other words, as long as there is some threshold population density below which harvesting is not allowed, critical climate velocity only depends on the growth rate, length of the viable patch, and average dispersal distance.
+Under a constant harvest rate, we find that harvest rate and climate velocity interact such that more heavily harvested populations go extinct with slower climate velocities.
+However, with harvest thresholds in place, a small population can always escape harvesting and the critical climate velocity c* no longer depends on the harvesting rate (Figure 3b).
+In other words, as long as there is some threshold population density below which harvesting is not allowed, critical climate velocity in our model only depends on the growth rate, length of the viable patch, and average dispersal distance.
+In this case, the interaction follows a simple comparative model, such that the cumulative impacts of the two stressors are equal to the individual effect of the worst stressor.